-Top 10 Best PCs for Video Editing 2017: Compare, Buy & Save
+Top 10 Best PCs for Video Editing 2018: Compare, Buy & Save

 2. iBuyPower AM008i Desktop

-For just a bit more money, this iBuyPower PC adds a much better processor, faster RAM (DDR4), an SSD that’s big enough for the operating system (which generally helps with overall system performance), and a slightly inferior graphics card, the RX 460 (see comparison of GTX 1050 Ti vs RX 460 here).
+For just a bit more money, this iBuyPower PC adds a much better processor, faster RAM (DDR4), an SSD that’s big enough for the operating system (which generally helps with overall system performance), and a great graphics card, the GTX 1060.
 If you’re doing more 1080P editing of straightforward video and not using software that is able to leverage the GPU, this computer will definitely run faster for most applications on account of its faster processor and RAM.
-Overall, it’s a better PC with a slight tradeoff that will affect the quality of some games and specialized applications.
+Overall, it’s a better PC and this will affect the quality of some games and specialized applications.
 For more general editing, however, having a faster processor is always better.
 Most of video exporting is done with the processor, however, when PCs have a MUCH faster GPU the effect becomes pronounced.
-This is not a case like that though.
-If you want better performance, this PC is an upgrade, but if you’re doing more gaming and want to spend around $600, you may want to stick with the first model.
+This is a great PC for 4K video editing, but if you’re a professional it may be worth investing in something more portable or with a better processor; the i5 in this case is only at the bare minimum.

 Buy the iBuyPower AM008i Desktop here.